microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

 - Automate the tasks that have to be performed in addition to running kubeadm

-Luckily help is at hand in the form of a tool that leverages kubeadm in order to achieve all of these goals.
+There is a tool that leverages kubeadm in order to achieve all of these goals.

 ### 3.2.4 Introducing Kubespray ###